jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 For more information on this, see the rankquest-cli project.

+## Search Plugins

+To get results from your search API, you need to use a search plugin.
+Rankquest Studio comes with four plugins.
+Three of those are provided by rankquest-core and are written in Kotlin:

+- JsonGetAPIPlugin - allows you to do an HTTP GET against any API that returns Json
+- JsonPostAPIPlugin - allows you to do an HTTP POST against any API that returns Json
+- ElasticsearchPlugin - lets you query Elasticsearch

+A fourth plugin is bundled with Rankquest Studio and allows you to run javascript in your browser.
+Note. while this works great inside the browser, this plugin does not work outside the browser and cannot be used with rankquest-cli.
+Using Javascript, you can use the browser fetch API to access your server.

+Finally, you can of course create your own plugin in Kotlin.
+However, this is a bit more involved and you will have to modify rankquest studio in order to be able to edit your configuration.
+Additinoally, you may need to modify rankquest-cli as well so that it can use your plugin.
+For this, refer to the source code and the existing plugins.

 ## Why another tool?

 I wanted to have an easy to use tool that removes all possible excuses for people to